Felony DWI

 Collateral Consequences

-What To Do After A Serious DWI Arrest
+What to Do After a Serious DWI Arrest

-Here are productive steps to take after a serious DWI arrest:
+Productive steps to take after a serious DWI arrest:

 • Write a detailed timeline of the day and night of the arrest.